Recording your screen on a Chromebook is a powerful way to teach and observe student learning.

 Screencastify Premium

-If you find yourself creating a LOT of screencasts, upgrading to the premium version is totally worth it!
-The cost is $25 a year (great price!) and removes the time and monthly video limits.
+If you find yourself creating a LOT of screencasts, upgrading to the premium version is worth the investment!
+The cost is $85 a year and removes the time and monthly video limits.

 But that’s not all!
 Premium users also get access to the video editor (a simple but effective tool) export their videos as .mp4 or .GIF files.